Parcelli/germination-analysis-with-germinaR/README.md

 ---

 ##  Contents
-- Introduction to R and Rstudio
+- 01: Introduction to R and Rstudio
-- Understanding germination data and required format for analysis
+- 02: Importing and formatting germination data for analysis
-- Installing and using `germinaR`
+- 03: Germination analysis using germinaR
-- Data visualization
+- 04: Data Visualization
-- Hands-on examples with real data
+- 05: Hands-on examples with real data

----

-## Background
-Germination analysis is essential in plant science, agriculture, and ecological studies.
-This tutorial introduces commonly used germination metrics and demonstrates how to compute and visualize them using R.

-No prior advanced R knowledge is required.

 ---